ajtock/NGS_intro_Cambridge_SysBio/README.md

 In the Cutadapt `--help` output above, we can see that the `-a` and `-A` options are used to specify the adapter sequences to be trimmed from the 3’ ends of Read 1 and Read 2 sequences, respectively.
 An Illumina TruSeq DNA library preparation kit was used to generate the paired-end sequencing reads we are analysing.
-Therefore, we need to consult the [Illumina Adapter Sequences Document](https://emea.support.illumina.com/downloads/illumina-adapter-sequences-document-1000000002694.html?langsel=/gb/) to locate the correct adapter information for our Cutadapt command.
+Therefore, we need to consult the [Illumina Adapter Sequences Document](https://emea.support.illumina.com/downloads/illumina-adapter-sequences-document-1000000002694.html?langsel=/gb/) to locate the correct adapter information for inclusion in our Cutadapt command.
 For most Illumina read types, including those derived from TruSeq libraries, [adapter trimming is required only at read 3’ ends](https://emea.support.illumina.com/bulletins/2016/04/adapter-trimming-why-are-adapter-sequences-trimmed-from-only-the--ends-of-reads.html).

 ### Exercise 3